clearboy/Book_Fundamentals_of_Internal_Kongfu/Fundamentals of Internal Kongfu/Chapter 3.md

 If the training only emphasis combat techniques, ....

-### Second, view from the point of spirit cultivation,
+### Second, view from the point of spirit cultivation, to learn internal Kongfu is one of the shortcuts in pursuing Taoism.

+Taoism is the fundamental principle of the society and the worlds.

+Why we can learn Taoism through internal Kongfu?

+1. The principle of internal Kongfu comes from the nature, and the purpose of learning internal Kongfu is to learn from the nature.
+And Taoism is actually the learnt principles of mother nature.

+2. The learning method of internal Kongfu is as the same as monasticism.

+In the pursuit of learning, knowledge is increased daily.
+While in the pursuit of Dao, actions are reduced daily.